Boris Cipusev

-Career, themes and style
+Early life

+Boris Cipusev was born in 1988 in Melbourne, Australia.
+He is of Slovenian descent.

+Career

-Since 2007, Cipusev has been a regular studio artist at Arts Project Australia (APA), an organisation devoted to supporting and promoting artists with an intellectual disability.
+From 2007, Cipusev has been a regular studio artist at Arts Project Australia (APA) in Northcote, Melbourne, an organisation devoted to supporting and promoting artists with an intellectual disability.
 Although he received no formal training prior to commencing his studio residency there, his participation in the program at APA has provided him with access to fine art materials and the informal tuition provided by the practicing artists employed by the organisation.

-Shortly following the commencement of his work at APA he began exhibiting regularly in Australia and participated in his first international group exhibitions in 2014, in the Scotland and Canada (see EXHIBITIONS).
-In 2013, David Hurlston, Curator of Australian art at the National Gallery of Victoria (NGV), selected a series of fifty drawings, entitled Who Next?
+Shortly following the commencement of his work at APA he began exhibiting regularly in Australia and participated in his first international group exhibitions in 2014, in Scotland and Canada.

+In 2013, David Hurlston, curator of Australian art at the National Gallery of Victoria (NGV), selected a series of fifty drawings, entitled Who Next?
 (2010), for the landmark exhibition Melbourne Now.
 These works were also acquired for the collection of the NGV.
-Since that time Cipusev has continued to exhibit his work at the APA gallery and at La Trobe University.

-Cipusev’s drawings have been noted for their visual representations of text.
+Cipusev's drawings have been noted for their visual representations of text.
 The works usually consist of a carefully placed word drawn in highly coloured felt-tip pen against a white background.

+In 2021 NGV curators Sophie Gerhard and Beckett Rozentals selected works for a 2022 exhibition called Who Are You: Australian Portraiture, produced in association with the National Portrait Gallery in Canberra.
+The works included a wide range of types of portraiture, including Ciposev's text portrait of Jeff Fatt, a founder member of The Wiggles.

+Themes and practice

-His manner of combining multiple word or word-number combinations which are open for deciphering and interpretation by viewers, has seen his work described as “enigmatic” and “poetic.”
+His work was described by the NGV as having "enigmatic juxtapositions and poetic resonances", owing to his manner of combining multiple word or word-number combinations which are open for deciphering and interpretation by viewers.
 His works are typically inspired by his immediate environment; advertising in the landscape, objects in his domestic home and workplace, television, the names of people he knows or figures from popular culture.